Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are strategically located near the central business districts of St. Louis and Kansas City.
-This supports local enterprises in finance, healthcare, and logistics that require low-latency connections to their IT infrastructure.
+Proximity To Key Business Districts: Data centers are concentrated near the financial, healthcare, and logistics hubs of St. Louis and Kansas City.
+This proximity ensures sub-millisecond latency to corporate headquarters and regional operations.

 Natural Disaster Risk